Military records for Iowa, Nebraska congressmen incorrectly released by Air Force - NewsBreak

 The Air Force spokesperson said that “virtually all unauthorized disclosures were in response to a third-party seeking service records for employment or benefit purposes through a process commonly used by other federal agencies to conduct employee background checks.”

-A letter from Air Force Maj.
-Gen. Troy E. Dunn to Bacon about his military personnel record release says that Abraham Payton, a background investigation analyst with Due Diligence Group, LLC, requested the congressman’s records from the Air Force Personnel Center Military Records Branch in November 2021.
+A letter from Air Force Major General Troy E. Dunn to Bacon about his military personnel record release says that Abraham Payton, a background investigation analyst with Due Diligence Group, LLC, requested the congressman’s records from the Air Force Personnel Center Military Records Branch in November 2021.

 “He inappropriately requested copies of your military personnel records for the stated purpose of employment and benefits,” Dunn wrote.
 “Although, Mr. Payton was already in possession of your social security number at the time of his request, the records branch still released your Personal Identifiable Information on November 12, 2021 without your authorization, which is protected under Privacy Act of 1974.”